C-Shi/lhl-flex-lecture/module_9/intro_to_ruby/README.md

       // error: expected ‘int’ but argument is of type ‘char *’ printf("%s", sum("AB", "CD"));
     ```

+    * Ruby is strongly typed but dynamically typed

 ### Ruby Programming Language
 - [x] Variables and types